rolandtoth/AdminOnSteroids/README.md

 Add thumbnails to the main pagelist.

 - **Pagelist thumbnail style**: style of the thumbnail image (default rectangle, square or circle)
 - **Pagelist thumbnail source**: list of "fieldname: selector" pairs to set which page field to use for the thumbnail and what condition has the page meet to show it.
 The first matching field-selector pair will be used.
 If there's no match, no thumbnail will be displayed.
+You can comment out items by adding "//" to the beginning of the lines, these will be skipped.

 Example: